daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 - CuPy: GPU accelerated drop in for Numpy
 - OpenCV, latest version which compiles for GPU in the container
 - PyTorch with Torchvision for GPU, latest version
+- Tensorflow 2 with Keras
+- Tensorboard for both Torch and TF2
 - NVIDIA TensorRT inference accelerator for Tensor core access and CUDA 10 for GPUs

 ### Built in code hinting in Jupyter Notebook ###